Create top-quality audiobooks, and maximize your sales potential by providing the best overall listening experience.

-- contain only one chapter/section that's shorter than 120 minutes and the section header must be read aloud
+- contain only one chapter/section per file, with the section header read aloud

-- have room tone at the head and at the tail and be free of extraneous sounds
+- have room tone at the beginning and end and be free of extraneous sounds

 - measure between -23dB and -18dB RMS and have -3dB peak values and a maximum -60dB noise floor

 - be a 192kbps or higher MP3, Constant Bit Rate (CBR) at 44.1 kHz

 Consistency in audio levels, tone, noise level, spacing, and pronunciation gives the listener an enjoyable experience.
 Drastic changes can be jarring to the listener and are not reflective of a professional production.
 This distracts from the listening experience and may lead to poor reviews and reduced sales.

 Extraneous sounds can distract listeners from the story, and outtakes sound unprofessional.
 Each can elicit bad reviews and bad reviews can hurt sales.